manuelkiessling/soundvenirs-web/USECASES.md

 # Case 2: Consuming a sound

 * User uses app to list sounds in the proximity
-* App sends a GET request to `www.soundvenirs.com/api/locations`, backend responds with an array of all `location` entities the system knows about
+* App sends a GET request to `www.soundvenirs.com/api/soundLocations`, backend responds with an array of all `soundLocation` entities the system knows about, that is, a position with a title for all sounds that already have a location set
-* App displays all locations on map
+* App displays all (nearby) sound locations on map
 * User visits one of the locations and finds the QR code image
 * User scans QR code image using the app, app sends a POST request to `www.soundvenirs.com/api/sounds/:uuid`, with a `location` object that has the lat and long of the current device position